ss1gohan13/SV08-Replacement-Macros/README.md

 - ALL_FAN_OFF - no longer needed but kept
 - bed_mesh_init - removed - not needed
 - BED_MESH_CALIBRATE - ~~removed~~ replaced with G29 (for Marlin users)
-- CANCEL_PRINT replaced - add fluidd or mainsail config, and customize, to specific requested settings
 - CLEAN_NOZZLE is updated/shortened - this is meant to work with the stock nozzle scrubber setup
 - END_PRINT replaced - see the [end print macro](https://github.com/ss1gohan13/A-Better-End-Print-Macro)
 - Force move is moved into printer.cfg - Its not a macro... move it